 Essential tools:

-Google Analytics 4 for website performance
+- Google Analytics 4 for website performance

-Email marketing reports
+- Email marketing reports

-Simple spreadsheet tracking for leads and sales
+- A simple spreadsheet for tracking leads and sales

 Tracking Website and Local Search Performance

-Traffic sources (organic, social, direct, paid)
+- Traffic sources (organic, social, direct, paid)

-Top landing pages
+- Top landing pages

-Basic conversion events (form submissions, bookings, button clicks)
+- Basic conversion events (form submissions, bookings, button clicks)

-Track views, calls, and direction requests
+- Track views, calls, and direction requests

-Monitor rankings for priority local keywords (“plumber in Denver,” “vegan bakery Brooklyn”)
+- Monitor rankings for priority local keywords (“plumber in Denver,” “vegan bakery Brooklyn”)

 Measuring Social Media and Email Effectiveness